 - Configuration Hub: Allows you to manage Historian systems and its components.
 You can set up stand-alone as well as horizontally scalable systems.
-You can also add collector instances and manage them. - Trend Client: Provides access to process and equipment data, allowing you to quickly troubleshoot and make improvements, leading to time and cost savings through the use of trend charts and current value tables. - The Web Admin console: Allows you to monitor, supervise, archive, retrieve, and control data gathered from Historian systems. - The User Account and Authentication (UAA) service (optional): Provides identity-based security for applications and APIs.
+You can also add collector instances and manage them. - Trend Client: Provides access to process and equipment data, allowing you to quickly troubleshoot and make improvements, leading to time and cost savings through the use of trend charts and current value tables. - The Web Admin console: Allows you to monitor, supervise, archive, retrieve, and control data gathered from Historian systems. - The Proficy Authentication service (optional): Provides identity-based security for applications and APIs.
 It supports open standards for authentication and authorization, including Oauth2.
-You can install UAA and Configuration Hub, or you can point to an existing UAA and Configuration Hub.

-• Rest APIs: Allow you to query data from a Historian server.
+You can install Proficy Authentication and Configuration Hub, or you can point to existing Proficy Authentication and Configuration Hub instances. - Rest APIs: Allow you to query data from a Historian server.

-You can install Web-based Clients using a GUI-based installer (page 87) or at a command prompt (page 98).
+You can install Web-based Clients using a GUI-based installer (page 70) or at a command prompt (page 81).

-[] Important: When you install Web-based Clients:
+!
+Important: When you install Web-based Clients: